darkredz/zeko-restapi-framework/README.md

 </p>

 Zeko Rest API Framework is a asynchronous web framework written for Kotlin language.
-Create restful APIs in Kotlin easily with automatic Swagger/OpenAPI documentation generation It is built on top of [Vert.x event-driven toolkit](https://vertx.io) and designed to be simple and fun to use.
+Create restful APIs in Kotlin easily with automatic Swagger/OpenAPI documentation generation.
+It is built on top of [Vert.x event-driven toolkit](https://vertx.io) and designed to be simple & fun to use.

 This library is open source and available under the Apache 2.0 license.
 Please leave a star if you've found this library helpful!

 ## Features
 - No configuration files, no XML, no YAML, lightweight, easy to use
-- Event driven & non blocking built on top of [Vert.x](https://vertx.io)
+- Event driven & non-blocking built on top of [Vert.x](https://vertx.io)
 - Fast startup & performance
 - Automatic Swagger/OpenAPI documentation generation for your RESTful API
 - Supports Kotlin coroutines